 How Somatic Therapy Helps Trauma Survivors Heal

-The psychological community is uncovering new approaches to healing trauma.
+The psychological community is uncovering new approaches to somatic therapy as a result of the effects trauma can have on the nervous system.
 Furthermore, experts are exploring how phenomena in the human brain—and the entire nervous system—may contribute to emotional instability and mental distress.
 Mental health professionals are expanding the understanding of the roots and impact of trauma.

 Disturbing events, such as severe accidents, or assault, are widely acknowledged as traumatic.
 However, mental health practitioners now see trauma as any stimulus that overwhelms the nervous system.
 Therefore, this may include emotional disturbances or severe and sustained stress, in addition to physical distress.